advance100/doc_webpack/loaders.md

 Source code that want to override the non-js to js transformation should use the `!` prefix.

 The `!!` prefix should only be used by loaders.

+* Example for a preLoader: Image compression
+* Example for a loader (in config): coffee-script transformation
+* Example for a loader (in request): bundle loader
+* Example for a postLoader: Code coverage instrumenting

 # writing loaders